CUBA: Havana to Cienfuegos Aboard the M/S PANORAMA

 Day by Day Itinerary

 Arrive in Havana where you will be met and assisted by a member of our team.
 Our People to People program begins immediately with a panoramic sightseeing tour of this exciting city, including a stop at the Plaza de la Revolucion.
 Enjoy a welcome lunch at La Barraca Restaurant, located in Hotel Nacional de Cuba, which specializes in Cuban cuisine and offers breathtaking views of the Bay of Havana.
 Remain at the hotel for an engrossing lecture with well-known architect Pedro Vasquez.
 Following the lecture, we continue to the pier for embarkation on the Panorama, followed by a boat drill and welcome briefing.
-Dinner onboard and overnight in Sierra Maestra Port- Old Havana.
+Dinner onboard, followed by an optional evening at the famous Tropicana Club.
+Overnight in Sierra Maestra Port- Old Havana.

 After breakfast, disembark for a walking exploration through Havana Vieja, or Old Havana, and Centro Havana.
 Witness a mixture of beautiful old baroque and neo-classical monuments, arcades and private balconies.
 For an enhanced sightseeing experience, flag down a uniquely decorated local “bicitaxi,” or bicycle taxi.
 We will stop at a local restaurant for lunch, followed by a scenic drive in vintage American cars to Finca Vigia, beloved home of Ernest Hemingway where he lived for 21 years and wrote For Whom the Bell Tolls and The Old Man and the Sea.
-Upon our return from Finca Vigia, enjoy some free time before we make our way to Café El Mercurio for dinner, and then to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
+Upon our return from Finca Vigia, enjoy some free time before dinner, and then to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
 Overnight in Sierra Maestra Port- Old Havana.

-After breakfast, we disembark in Maria La Gorda, where we will visit a local school to meet the Cuban children and their teachers, and discuss the differences and levels of the Cuban and American educational systems, particularly in the rural areas of the country.
-Visit the headquarters of Guanahacabibes National Park, one of the country's largest nature reserves on the westernmost tip of the island.
-The peninsula is one of the last refuges of aboriginals fleeing from the Spanish conquistadors and also holds some 140 archeological sites linked to life of aboriginals known as Guanahatabeyes.
-Time-permitting, we will venture into the park to meet with the naturalists and locals, followed by free time for swimming, snorkeling and a BBQ lunch in Maria La Gorda before embarking the Panorama.
-Dinner and overnight onboard as we sail to the Island of Youth-Isla de la Juventud.
+After breakfast, we visit the headquarters of Guanahacabibes National Park, one of the country's largest nature reserves, on the westernmost tip of the island.
+The peninsula was one of the last refuges of aboriginals, known as Guanahatabeyes, fleeing from the Spanish conquistadors and it holds some 140 archeological sites linked to aboriginal life.
+Time-permitting, we will venture into the park to meet with the park ranger, followed by free time for swimming, snorkeling and a BBQ lunch before embarking the Panorama.
+Dinner and overnight onboard as we sail to the Island of Youth - Isla de la Juventud.

 Until 1977, the island was called the Isle of Pines.
-In 1978 Fidel Castro turned the island into one grand Communist school for students from around the world and thus the Island of Youth.
+In 1978 Fidel Castro turned the island into one grand Communist school for students from around the world; hence the Island of Youth.
 Disembark in Marina Colony for a panoramic sightseeing drive of the capital city of Nueva Gerona.
 Visit the Presidio Modelo, an abandoned panopticon prison where both Fidel and Raul Castro were imprisoned from 1953-1955.
-Enjoy lunch in a paladar before visiting an art school and the maternity ward of a local hospital, if available.
-There will be some free time for independent exploration and enjoyment around Nueva Gerona's grand boulevard before returning to embark the ship.
-Overnight at sea to Casilda.
+Visit an art school and the maternity ward of a local hospital, if available, followed by lunch in a local paladar.
+There will be some free time for independent exploration and enjoyment around Nueva Gerona's grand boulevard before returning to embark the ship around 4pm.
+Overnight at sea for a 24-hour sailing to Casilda.

-Disembark and transfer to the airport for short return flight to Miami International Airport.
+Disembark after breakfast and transfer to the airport for short return flight.

 Ports of Call